 The NDIA is also working to strengthen participant input into the SIL planning process.

-Before a plan with SIL supports is approved, the NDIA will directly ask the participant (or their nominee) to confirm they have had an opportunity to see and provide input to the RoC.
-The Support Coordinator, if in place, will also be engaged to ensure this occurs.
+Before a plan with SIL supports is approved, the NDIA will ask the participant (or their nominee) to confirm that they have had an opportunity to see and provide input to the RoC.
+The support coordinator, if in place, will also be engaged to ensure this occurs.

 These changes will mean the SIL process is more efficient and will enable providers to get paid without lengthy negotiation.